hernantz/blog/content/introducing-pak.md

 `Pakfile` lists dependencies and package metadata.
 It is better that KISS packages that have one file for each metadatum (version, sources, checksums, etc)

-`package-name-version.pak` is a tar file with all the package content that needs to be extracted.
+`package-name-version.pak.zst` is a tar file (zstd) with all the package content that needs to be extracted.
 Pak keeps track of all files.
 We can ask pak which package installed which file.

 `pak env <envname>` enters the enviroment, and sets the `PAKFILE` env to `/usr/share/pak/envs/envname/Pakfile`